 (The arcade, a relatively new addition to the church from the late 19th century in the Gothic revival style)

-That music connection continues today.
-Although a working church, the Minoritenkirche has built a reputation as a quality venue thanks to a repertoire of regular concerts.
+The music connection did not stop at Metastasio.
+Although a working church, the Minoritenkirche has built a reputation as a quality venue thanks to a regular repertoire of concerts.

 (The main entrance featuring a central Christ figure, and various biblical figures)